 People Involved in Your Care or Payment for Your Care

-GHS health experts may tell a family member, friend, or other person you identify or who is involved in your care or payment for your care details about you that relate to that person’s involvement in your care.
+We may share your health information with a family member, friend, or other person you identify or who is involved in your care or payment for your care details about you that relate to that person’s involvement in your care.
 However, GHS respects your right to choose not to have your information shared.
-When you arrive at a GHS facility, Registration will ask you to complete a form indicating with whom we may share your information (you are not required to designate any individuals).
 If you cannot physically or mentally agree or object to a disclosure, we may supply information where necessary.
 We also may share facts with someone helping in a disaster relief effort so that family can know of your condition, status and location.

 Business associates of GHS provide some services related to treatment, payment and business operations.
 For example, we may use a copy service to make copies of your medical record.
 When we hire companies to perform these services, we may disclose your health information to these companies so that they can perform the job we have asked them to do.
 We have a written agreement that requires associates to protect your record in the course of performing their job.

 Special Uses and Disclosures of Your Health Record

 We may use or release your health information during emergencies.

 Under certain circumstances, we may use and disclose health information about you for research purposes.
 All research projects, however, are subject to a special approval process.
 Before we use or disclose medical information for research, the project will have been approved through this research approval process.
 We may, however, use health information about you in preparing to conduct a research project, for example, to look for patients with specific needs.